-[Section XIII.]
-And be it further enacted by the authority aforesaid, That if any person or persons whatsoever shall presume to forge or counterfeit, or be aiding or assisting in forging or counterfeiting any of the said bills of credit, or utter or cause to be uttered or offered in payment, any bill or bills (knowing the same to be actually forged or counterfeited) with an intent to defraud any other person or persons, and be thereof legally convicted, he, she or they so offending shall be set upon the pillory in some open public place, and there have both his or her ears cut off, and be publicly whipped on his or her bare back with thirty-one lashes well laid on; and moreover shall forfeit the sum of one hundred pounds, current money of America, to be levied of the lands and tenements, goods and chattels of such offenders, the one-half thereof to the use of the government, and the other half thereof to the discoverer. offender shall pay to the party grieved double the value of the damage sustained by the said counterfeit bills, together with the costs and charges of prosecution.
-And in case the person or persons so convicted have not sufficient to satisfy the party for his or her damages and charges, and to pay the forfeiture aforesaid, then and in such case the offender or offenders shall, by order of the court before which they were convicted, be sold for any term not exceeding seven years for satisfaction of the And in such case the trustees of the said loan office shall reward the discoverer and prosecutor of such insolvent offenders to the value of five pounds.
+[Section X.] And be it further enacted by the authority aforesaid, That if any person or persons whatsoever shall presume to forge or counterfeit or be aiding or assisting in forging or counterfeiting any of the said bills of credit or utter or cause to be uttered or offered in payment any bill or bills, knowing the same to be actually forged or counterfeited, with an intent to defraud any other person, and be thereof legally convicted, he, she or they so offending shall be set upon the pillory in some open public place, and there have both his or her ears cut off. and be publicly whipped on his or her bare back with thirtyone lashes well laid on, and moreover shall forfeit the sum of one hundred pounds current money of America, to be levied of the lands and tenements, goods and chattels of such offenders. the one-half thereof to the use of the government, the other half thereof to the discoverer; and the offender shall pay to the party grieved double the value of the damage sustained by the said counterfeit bills, together with the costs and charges of prosecution.
+And in case the person or persons so convicted have not sufficient to satisfy the party for his or her damages and charges and to pay the forfeitures aforesaid, then in such case the offender or offenders shall, by order of the court by which they were convicted be sold for any termnotexceeding seven years for satisfaction of the same; and in such case the trustees of the said loan office shall reward the discoverer and prosecutor of such insolvent offenders to the value of five pounds.

-And that all magistrates, and others, into whose hands any counterfeited bills may happen to come, shall forthwith deliver the same to one of the trustees of the said loan office, who shall cause the names of those that delivered them, and of the persons from whom they were taken, to be indorsed on the back thereof; which bills shall be safely kept in the said office, and be forthcoming when there may be occasion to make use of the same.
+And that all magistrates and others into whose hands any counterfeited bills may happen to come shall forthwith deliver the same to one of the trustees of the said loan office, who shall cause the names of those that delivered them and the persons from whom they were taken to be indorsed on the back thereof, which bills shall be safely kept in the said office and be forthcoming when there may be occasion to make use of the same, and afterwards delivered to a committee as aforesaid to be destroyed.

-[Section XIV.]
-And it is hereby declared and enacted by the authority aforesaid, That this present act, and the said other act for "emitting fifteen thousand pounds," shall be taken and allowed in all courts within this province as public acts and [all] judges, justices and other persons concerned therein are hereby required to take notice thereof as such, without pleading the same specially.
+[Section XI.]
+And it is hereby declared and enacted by the authority aforesaid, That this present act shall be taken and allowed in all courts within this province as public acts, and all judges, justices and other persons concerned therein are hereby required to take notice thereof as such without pleading the same specially.